 Position trading: definition, strategies, and illustrated examples

 Position trading is an active trading strategy that involves buying and selling financial products over weeks to months.
-Long-term trading is designed to ride upward and downward market trends over time.
+It’s a type of medium- to long-term trading approach designed to ride upward and downward market trends over time.

-The position trader seeks the best opportunities and does not shy away from ambitious goals.
-If their analysis is correct, they hope to earn a lot of money.
+The typical position trader seeks the best opportunities and doesn’t shy away from ambitious goals.
+If their analysis is correct, they aim to generate substantial profits.

 Key Takeaways

-Position trading is a long-term endeavor lasting from a few weeks to a few months, longer than swing trading.
+Position trading is a medium- to long-term endeavor lasting from a few weeks to a few months, longer than swing trading.

-Unlike a “buy and hold” investor who may only trade five or 10 times a year, the position trader takes many bullish and bearish positions in the markets over the course of the year.
+Unlike a buy-and-hold investor who may only trade five or 10 times a year, the position trader can take many bullish and bearish positions over the course of the year.

 Position trading exposes the trader to distinctive risks, such as overnight gap risk, when prices change abruptly from one trading session to the next.